 - 1. To provide a safe, positive and purposeful learning environment for all pupils. - 2.
 To promote respect for all members of the school community, their belongings and the school environment. - 3.
 To provide clear expectations for behaviour within school, whilst moving between buildings, whilst on school trips and when participating in extra-curricular activities - 4.
 To ensure consistency of expectations, rewards, consequences and sanctions within the school community. - 5.
 To promote the resilience and well-being of all children and staff. - 6.
-To outline a clear graduated response this identifies thresholds of support, needs and expectations.
+To outline a clear graduated response which identifies how children are supported to behave well.